szandara/a2c_pytorch/README.md

 pip install -r requirements.txt pip install -e .
 ```

+Note: this will install some library which requires building and/or other system libraries which you might need to install manually (using apt)
+The code has been tested in an Ubuntu distribution running on Windows over WSL.

 ## Training
 To train, simply run the main file and let it train for aboud 1MM episodes.
 It should converge already after about 500K.